-California is known for setting trends, especially when it comes to sustainability and clean energy.
-But California trails the other 49 states when it comes to adopting cleaner liquid fuels.
-It is the only state in the nation that hasn’t yet approved E15, gasoline containing 15% renewable ethanol.
+The Golden State is the only one in the nation that hasn’t yet approved E15, gasoline containing 15% renewable ethanol.
 By allowing the sale of E15, the state could once again demonstrate its commitment to reducing emissions, while saving drivers money at the pump.

 RFA calls on the California Air Resources Board to expeditiously approve the use of cleaner-burning, lower-carbon E15 gasoline blends, which contain 15 percent ethanol.
 The state’s failure to approve the fuel has caused unnecessary increases in greenhouse gas emissions and tailpipe pollution linked to smog—as well as higher prices at the pump for California consumers.